 Original director Sean MacGregor

-had also gotten a closely cropped dark colored haircut for another production (Macon County Line
+had also gotten a closely cropped dark colored haircut for Macon County Line

-(1974)) and had to re-film his scenes wearing a wig that is visibly different than his original longer blond hair style.
-(Source: Screem Magazine Vol. 13) See more
+(1974) and had to re-film his scenes wearing a wig that is visibly different than his original longer blond hair style.
+David removes his wig several times in the film, so he is presumably supposed to be wearing a wig even when it is Garrett's own hair.
+See more

 The characters are supposedly stuck in the house because they're snowed in, however the height of the snow outside actually keeps changing dramatically throughout the movie.
 It's extremely snowy in the beginning when everyone arrives, almost snow-free when Papa Doc runs outside in an attempt to save his wife, and finally modestly snowy again at the very end.
 See more